aptech/docs/docs/CR-stdsc.rst

 ::

-    //Create 3 columns of random normal numbers y = rndn(8100,3);
+    // Create 3 columns of random normal numbers y = rndn(8100,3);

-    //Calculate the standard deviation of each column std = stdsc(y);
+    // Calculate the standard deviation of each column std = stdsc(y);

 The return, in variable std is equal to: